DeAndre Brown: Philadelphia Eagles

-Brown was signed by the Philadelphia Eagles as an undrafted free agent following the 2011 NFL draft on July 26, 2011.
+Despite being initially projected to be drafted in the second or third round of the 2011 NFL draft, Brown was ultimately not selected by any team due to lingering concerns about his injury history and a 2010 arrest for disorderly conduct.
+He ultimately signed with the Philadelphia Eagles as an undrafted free agent on July 26, 2011.
 On August 8, Brown was waived by the Eagles.

 Knoxville NightHawks

 Brown signed with the Knoxville NightHawks of the Professional Indoor Football League (PIFL) for the 2013 season.
 Brown was named Second-team All-PIFL as an ironman.